 Health Ministers - Health ministers are healthcare professionals, barbers, stay at home parents, and lawyers to accountants.
 They can take be health navigators, wellness coaches, outreach workers, health educators, and health ambassadors, promoters de salud, and health promoters.
 Health ministers are often part of a health and wellness ministry/team.
 They can work with faith community nurses to organize, plan, and evaluate health ministry activities.

-Community Based Congregational Networks - Health ministry teams from different places of worship often join together in local or regional networks to share resources and support each other through regular meetings.
+Community Based Congregational Networks - Health ministry teams from different places of worship often join together in local or regional networks to share resources and support each other at regular meetings.
 Collaborating together the health ministry teams can form a community based network that self-determines their own goals, objectives, and mission.
+The community based network model helps to coordinate health actvities in and among faith communities so there is not a duplication of efforts.
 As a group they can be a powerful advocate for their faith communities and the community at large.

 Wesley Theological Seminary |

 NW | Washington, DC 20016 | PH: 202.885.8600 | FX: 202.885.8605 |